-Any reference to “SoftSwiss”, “us”, “we” or “our” includes Direx N.V., company registration number 131879, with registered address at 51 Heelsumstraat, E-Commerce Park, Curaçao.
-This Policy applies where we are acting as a data controller with respect to information pertaining to Website visitors and Services users.
+Any reference to “SOFTSWISS”, “us”, “we” or “our” includes Dama N.V., a company registered and established under the laws of Curaçao, with registration number 152125 and registered address at Scharlooweg 39, Willemstad, Curaçao.
+This Policy applies where we are acting as a data controller with respect to information pertaining to Website visitors.

 We are committed to protecting your privacy and safeguarding your data.
-Any information by which you can be identified while using the Website or the Services (“Personal Information”) will only be used in accordance with this Policy.
+Any information by which you can be identified while using the Website (“Personal Information”) will only be used in accordance with this Policy.

 We may periodically update this Policy by publishing a new version on our Website.
 Please check this page occasionally to make sure you are comfortable with any changes to the Policy.

 We can obtain your Personal Information via a number of sources.
 This includes, without limitation:

 - a) Information you provide us with when filling forms on our Website.
 This includes which content you view, which products or games you are interested in, your dynamic IP address, browser type and operating system, referral source, etc., as well as information about the timing, frequency and pattern of your use of our Websites.
 This usage data may be processed for analysis purposes.
 The legal basis for such processing is our legitimate interest to improve the quality of our goods and services.

 - b) Information we obtain based on your use of our Website.
 This includes your personal details such as name, surname, email address, phone number, messenger ID, resume, etc. This information is obtained through its voluntary submission to our system and may be processed for the purposes of answering your queries on our Website, operating our Website, ensuring the security of our Website, maintaining backups of our databases and communicating with you.
 The legal basis for such processing is contract.

 Who we share your data with